Deep operation: Outcome

 Operation Uranus, the tactical deep battle plan, worked.
 However, the General Staff's deep operation plan was compromised by Joseph Stalin himself.
 Stalin's impatience forced Stavka into offensive action before it was ready.
 Logistically the Soviets were not yet prepared and the diversion operations further north were not yet ready to go into action.

 Nevertheless, Stalin's orders stood.
 Forced into premature action, the Red Army was able to concentrate enough forces to create a narrow penetration toward Kharkov.
-However, it was logistically exhausted and fighting an enemy that was falling back on its rear areas.
+It was logistically exhausted and fighting an enemy that was falling back on its rear areas.
 The lack of diversionary operations allowed the German Army to recognise the danger, concentrate powerful mobile forces, and dispatch sufficient reserves to Kharkov.
 With the Red Army's flanks exposed, the Germans easily pinched off the salient and destroyed many Soviet formations during the Third Battle of Kharkov.

 The concept of the deep operation had not yet been fully understood by Stalin.
 However, Stalin recognised his own error, and from this point onward, stood back from military decision-making for the most part.
 The defeat meant the deep operation would fail to realise its strategic aim.
 The Third Battle of Kharkov had demonstrated the importance of diversion, or Maskirovka operations.
 Such diversions and deception techniques became a hallmark of Soviet offensive operations for the rest of the war.